 Working for free can get you experience and hone your skills.
 However, this is your photography business, and you need to set what prices you will charge people for different services.

-You should have found what prices people in your area charge for photography in your market research, so you need to decide how your prices will compare.
+You should have found what prices people in your area charge for photography, so you can compare and decide what your prices will be.
 You can take different approaches, but you need to consider how much work you want and how much money you make.

 Set your prices lower than competitors to undercut and take customers who want the cheapest option.
 This can certainly work in the start, get you experience, and get you some money.